 - "Giving Us Courage: The Political Rhetoric of Franklin Delano Roosevelt."
 Proceedings of the National Conference on Undergraduate Research 2012 (2012): 570–577.

-- December 1, 2016: Guest Lecturer for: “Anthropology of Tourism,” Visiting Prof. Magdalena Banaszkiewicz, University of Rochester.
+- December 1, 2016: Guest Lecturer for: “Anthropology of Tourism,” Visiting Prof. Magdalena Banaszkiewicz, University of Rochester, Dept. of Political Science.

-- March 16, 2016: Guest Lecturer for “The Renaissance Atlantic,” Prof. Cristina Soriano, Villanova University.
+- March 16, 2016: Guest Lecturer for: “The Renaissance Atlantic,” Prof. Cristina Soriano, Villanova University, Dept. of History.

 - 2017 Knapp Family Foundation Travel Grant for the Association for Jewish Studies 49th Annual Conference.